Locations:

 • Wash your hands often, especially before eating.

-• Carry an alcohol-based sanitizer to clean your hands with.
+• Carry an alcohol-based hand sanitizer so you can clean your hands when you can’t wash them.

 • Don’t swallow any shower water.